sycuricon/MorFuzz/README.md

 MorFuzz was evaluated on three famous RISC-V processors (i.e., BOOM, CVA6, and Rocket) and found 17 previously unknown bugs.

 This repository only contains libraries and scripts for artifact evaluation, the complete project will be open source in late July.
+You can get the source code of the [co-simulation framework](https://github.com/sycuricon/riscv-isa-cosim) and the [stimulus template generator](https://github.com/sycuricon/razzle) from their respective repositories.

 ## Set-up